THIS DATE IN HISTORY: Sept. 30

 1997: Mats Sundin becomes the first non-Canadian captain of the Toronto Maple Leafs.

-Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish forward receives it.
+Seven months after the trade of Doug Gilmour leaves the captaincy vacant, the Swedish center receives it.
 He serves as Toronto's captain for the next 11 seasons, during which he becomes the Maple Leafs' all-time leading scorer with 987 points (420 goals, 567 assists).

 Ironically, Sundin announces his retirement exactly 12 years later, on Sept.
 30, 2009.
 He is inducted into the Hockey Hall of Fame in 2012.
+Five years later, Sundin is named to the 100 Greatest NHL Players.

 Video: Mats Sundin only Swede to score 500 goals